Two albatrosses were spotted with a plastic bottle, floating in the ocean far off Tasmania’s coast. Image: Alice Forrest

 “We’re looking at this animal that’s so beautiful and so well-adapted to this amazing ocean environment and then here it is with some of our trash causing a major threat.”

-A crushed soft drink can was seen on the ocean floor at a depth of 1,000 metres.
+Soft drink can on sea floor at depth of 1,000m

 On the same day, the scientists saw a group of albatrosses investigating a plastic bottle.